kwameopareasiedu/react-simple-widgets/src/widgets/breadcrumbs/breadcrumbs-usage.md

 # Breadcrumbs

-Breadcrumbs is a widget that provides breadcrumb styling for its `<a/>` children.
-Breadcrumbs is intrinsically a `div` element and accepts attributes of a `<div/>` element
+This widget provides breadcrumb styling for its `<a/>` children.
+Breadcrumbs is intrinsically a `<div/>` element and accepts all of its attributes.

 ## Usage